Do microservices require API Gateways?

 Subscribe to Our Blog

-An API gateway is a software app typically found between a client and a set of backend microservices.
+An API gateway is a software app found between a client and a set of backend microservices.

 The API Gateway works as a reverse proxy, accepts API calls from the client application and forwards this traffic to the relevant service.
 The API gateway also performs other functions such as enforcing security and ensuring high availability and scalability.